iyre/critter-tracker/README.md

 * Switch between nothern/southern hemispheres and lists of fish/bugs. *These buttons display the current mode.*
 * Click the date to set a custom date/time to match your game.

-## Notes
-This project requires browser storage to remember preferences.
-It wont work properly unless your browser is supported.

 ## To Do
 - [X] fish collection
 - [X] hide completed